-Located in West Oakland that’s home to a network of artisans working collectively to develop and promote environmentally progressive projects we’ll learn about the power of creating working relationships and community workspaces.
-We’ll see how an upscale bistro in San Francisco is exploring the culinary potential of urban farming via a 2,000-square-foot aquaponic greenhouse.
-We’ll learn about prehispanic snackeria producing delicious edible insects in a “farm” housed in a shipping container.
-Learn about biochar, composting and worms.
-There’s solar power production, waste water digestion for re-use and an urban milling facility, where Oakland trees are preserved and milled into beautiful lumber used for firewood and furniture.
-There’s chickens, a bonsai garden, a sake brewery and soon a Japanese restaurant!
+Located in West Oakland, this site is home to a network of artisans that work collectively to develop and promote environmentally progressive projects.
+We’ll see about the power of creating working relationships and community workspaces as well as learn how an upscale bistro in San Francisco is exploring the culinary potential of urban farming via a 2,000-square-foot aquaponic greenhouse.
+Our preconceived notions of food will be challenged by the on-site snackeria which produces delicious prehispanic-style edible insects in a “farm” housed within a shipping container.
+Our creepy-crawly adventures don’t end there as we will see how worms aide in the biochar and composting process.
+The site is also saving our planet by using solar energy, reusing wastewater, and upcycling condemned Oakland trees by turning them into lumber used for firewood and furniture.
+In addition, there are chickens, a bonsai garden, a sake brewery and soon a delicious Japanese soba restaurant!

 Urban Rooftop Farm

-This enterprise and farm provide design and consultation services for living roofs on residential and commercial projects.
-(They also grow some of their starters at the eco-industrial park) They deliver the specific needs of a living roof that’s a highly productive farm and their rooftop and modular systems can be employed on roofs, boxes or stand alone planters.
+This adventurous endeavor provides design and consultation services for living roofs on residential and commercial projects.
+They also grow some of their starter plants at the eco-industrial park!
+They deliver all the necessities of a living highly productive farm straight to your door that you can employ on roofs, window boxes or stand-alone planters.

 Possible Additional Stop

-Come taste yuba, the thin sheets of soy that rise to the top of heated soymilk along with hand-crafted tofu made from the finest soybeans.
-Go on a tour of their beanery, where artisans produce ready-to-eat tofu and yuba dishes.
-You will also learn how a team of entrepreneurs took the wasteful byproduct of soymilk, okara, and used it to create healthy, sustainable, and tasty cookies.
+Come taste yuba, the thin sheets of soy that rise to the top of heated soymilk during the tofu-making process.
+This location’s yuba and tofu are made from the finest soybeans which will be evident as soon as you take a bite.
+After a tour of their beanery, where artisans produce ready-to-eat tofu and yuba dishes, you will learn how a team of entrepreneurs took the wasteful byproduct of soymilk, okara, and used it to create healthy, sustainable, and tasty cookies.

 Lunch Stops May Include